-Credit decisions based on (among other factors) Collateral Example Collateral-based lender Personal assets Personal assets (e.g. home, money market accounts, Certificates of Deposit) Traditional/local bank Cash flow lender Practice financial performance (for acquisitions) Practice and associated assets (e.g. equipment, furniture, A/R) Specialty lender Projected revenue and cash flow (for start-ups)

-Both types of lenders offer different advantages and you should research your options before making a decision.
-To better understand the services they can deliver for your project, ask your prospective lender these questions:

-- Which specific markets do you serve?\\\\\\

-- What kind of experience do you have with dental practices?

-- How does the approval process work?

-- What are your fees?

-- Who will fund my loan? \\\\\\
+Credit decisions based on (among other factors) Collateral Example Collateral-based lender Personal assets Personal assets (e.g. home, money market accounts, Certificates of Deposit) Traditional/local bank Cash flow lender Practice financial performance (for acquisitions) Practice and associated assets (e.g. equipment, furniture, A/R) Specialty lender Projected revenue and cash flow (for start-ups) s offer different advantages and you sho ces they can deliver for your project, asl Which specific ma rkets do you serve?
+What kind of expe rience do you have with dental practice es?
+How does the appropriate the second with the s roval process work?
+How does the appr oval process work?
+How does the appropriate What are your fees.
+Do you offer fixed a roval process work? ? and/or variable rates?
+How does the appropriate what are your fees Do you offer fixed and who will fund my eoval process work? ? and/or variable rates?
+What are your fees Do you offer fixed a Who will fund my eoval process work? and/or variable rates?
+How does the appropriate what are your fees.
+Do you offer fixed a who will fund my who will service make the who do I call if I have the who eoval process work? ? and/or variable rates?

-- Who will service my loan?\\\\\\

-- How can you help if I experience problems in my practice now or later in my career?

-May I speak with existing dental customers? \\\\\\